 Since VARA’s inception, the courts have further interpreted VARA’s non-destruction clause to include additional limitations:

-- VARA will protect against destruction of “a work of recognized stature,” but an artist must show that the art community or society, in general, view the work as possessing such stature but it does not have to rise to the level of a Picasso.
+- VARA will protect against the destruction of “a work of recognized stature,” but an artist must show that the art community or society, in general, view the work as possessing such stature but it does not have to rise to the level of a Picasso.

-- The concept of intentional distortion, mutilation or modification of artistic work has been given more flexibility, where an artist’s honor and reputation are additional factors that need to be considered.
+- The concept of intentional distortion, mutilation, or modification of artistic work has been given more flexibility, where an artist’s honor and reputation are additional factors that need to be considered.